COVID-19: Three Rivers Updates and FAQs

 - Take a bike ride on our regional trail system.

 - Take nature photos at your favorite park.

 - Give bird watching a try.
 See what birds you can see and hear.

 - Go golfing at one of our four courses.

 - Go paddling at one of the many lakes in Three Rivers.

-- Go for a swim at one of our beaches.
-Please note that beaches are not guarded.
+- Go for a swim at one of our beaches or swim ponds.

 How can I practice social distancing in the parks?

 - Spread out – keep distance from other park guests while on trails or in open areas.

 - Consider visiting earlier in the morning when usage tends to be lower.